eindpunt/awesome-TRMNL/readme.md

 <!-- TOC -->

-## Specifications
+## Specifications TRMNL
-- A 7.5" e-ink display
+- A 7.5" e-ink display (4 grayscale)
 - An ESP32-C3 microcontroller
 - A 1800-2500 mAh battery
 - The server generates a single-use, 1-bit bitmap image (800x480 pixels)

+## Specifications TRMNL X
+- A 10.3" e-ink display (16 grayscale)
+- A 5000-7000 mAh battery

 <!-- CONTENT -->